 This is the Tire Pressure Monitoring System (TPMS) or Tire Pressure Monitor (TPM) warning light symbol.
 It is also used as Flat Tire Monitor (FTM), which seems redundant.
-The tell-tale comes on when the inflation on one of the tires is down 25% or more.
+The tell-tale comes on when the inflation on one of the tires is reduced about 25% or more.
 In most cases, that will be about eight pounds.
-And it is easily the most misunderstood symbol you will ever see on your instrument panel.
+This is easily the most misunderstood symbol you will ever see on your instrument panel.

-This is a common light in the fall and winter when outdoor temperatures are reduced, which has the effect reducing the pressure in your tires.
+This is a common light in the fall and winter when outdoor temperatures drop, which has the effect reducing the pressure in your tires.
 This is a bit oversimplified, but cold air takes up less space than warm or hot air.
-In addition, a single leaking tire will also trigger the light.
+In addition, a single leaking tire will also trigger the light, regardless of season.

 If you typically park in a warm garage, the light may show up sporadically after the vehicle has been parked outside for a time, and then returned to a garage.
 This is a normal response to temperature change, but it would be best to ensure that the tires are properly inflated.
 Remember that your spare tire may be part of the system and its pressure should also be checked.

 The upshot here is this: If your are at high speed, reduce your speed.
 If the tires do not seem to be visually low, it is likely safe to proceed to the nearest service station.
 The TPMS system will tell you when a tire is low, yes, but one of them leaking quickly is a greater danger.